zavalab/ADAM_Documentation/dashboard_new_model.md

 <img src="Pictures\Dashboard_tutorials\new_model\step3.png">

 <p>
-    Then, click <b>Next</b> in order to save the technology data and proceed to the next step.
+    Then, click <b>Next</b> to save the technology data and proceed to the next step.
 </p>

 <h2>Step 4 - Demand Data</h2>

 <p>
-    Similar to the supply and technology data, we will upload a csv file containing the demand data in step 4.
+    Similar to the supply and technology data, we will upload a CSV file containing the demand data in step 4.
 After uploading the example, the model should look like this:
 </p>

 <img src="Pictures\Dashboard_tutorials\new_model\step4.png">

 <p>
-    Then click <b>Next</b> to save the demand data and proceeed to the next step.
+    Then click <b>Next</b> to save the demand data and proceed to the next step.
 </p>

 <h2>Step 5 - Transport Data</h2>